lakshmilasyap/financetracker/README.md

 Summaries and comparisons can be generated anytime.
 Graphs can be visualized using Python.

 #Setting Up Python & Running Graph Feature
+Note
+Graph option by following given instructions works only in windows(does not work in linux)

 Follow these steps to enable and use the graph visualization in this project.